vbourachot/glacier-cli/README.md

 - Use these checksums when comparing local vs remote (cached) files
 - Reconcile filesystem changes vs cache, and automatically update/upload modified/new files
 - Support uploading/deleting multiple files
-- TODO: Incorporate checksums in exisitng sync operation (cache rebuild)
+- Incorporate checksums in exisitng sync operation (cache rebuild)
-- TODO: Test - this is barely alpha at this point
+- TODO: Test - this is alpha at this point

 Example
 -------
-     $ ./glacier.py archive multi-upload example-vault /local/dir/* [...]
+     $ ./glacier.py archive multi-upload example-vault /local/dir
-_(Uploads all files specified to the vault.
-Note: no recursion in subdirectories)_
+_(Uploads all files in dir and its subdirectories to example-vault)_

-     $ ./glacier.py vault reconcile example-vault /local/dir/* [...]
+     $ ./glacier.py vault reconcile example-vault /local/dir
      or
-     $ ./glacier.py vault reconcile-p example-vault /local/dir/* [...]
+     $ ./glacier.py vault reconcile-p example-vault /local/dir
-_(Reconciles local files against cached files for example-vault.
-Automatically update cache/glacier to reflect local changes. reconcile-p is the multithreaded version)_
+_(Reconciles local files under dir against cached files for example-vault.
+Automatically update cache/glacier to reflect local changes if --commit is specified. reconcile-p is the multithreaded version)_

 Notes
 -----
 - I am not using or testing with git-annex - this fork might break integration.
-- Within my use case, I am hoping I will never have to pull this data from glacier.
-As a result, retrieval is not a priority.
-Any glacier interface should be able to pull the archives.
-The only requirement is that the archives must be renamed with their description when saved locally; this shouldn't be an extraordinary requirement.
+- For my use case, I am hoping I will never have to pull this data from glacier so retrieval is not a priority.
+Any glacier client (including this one) should be able to pull the archives.
+The only requirement is that the archives must be renamed with their description when saved locally (this client does so).
-- TM default settings update the backups every hour.
+- TM default settings update backups every hour.
 TM must be turned off while uploading/syncing to guarantee that the remote archive is in a consistent state.

 Original readme
 ---------------